matthewhuyijun/HSC-Extension-Maths-Equation-Typer/README.md

 **Recommendation:** Use Word's **native equation editor** (Insert → Equation) for complex math in Word documents.

+**If you must paste into Word:**
+• Word ingests **MathML** more reliably than raw LaTeX, so copy MathML (or click the new `Unicode` button which copies MathML automatically) before switching apps.
+• On the PluriMath page that opens, choose the **MathML → UnicodeMath** conversion—the MathML is already on your clipboard as soon as you press the button, so you can paste it straight in and grab the Unicode output for Word if needed.

 ---

 ## 🙏 Credits & Acknowledgments